 “Partnerships are a superpower every tech nonprofit has.
 If you bring the right people and organizations along with you on your journey, these relationships will propel both you and your partners on your paths to impact.”

-– Hillary Baker Draper, Director of Strategic Partnerships, Fast Forward
+– Hillary Baker Draper, former Director of Strategic Partnerships, Fast Forward

 Founder, you’re in this to thrive, not just survive.
 To make a massive impact, you’re going to need to bring some partners along for the journey.
 “Partners” means companies and other organizations, yes – but most importantly, it means humans who believe in your work and are committed to helping you do it.